Things To

 You can explore the remains at your own pace, or join a guided tour and learn more about the history of this fascinating site.

 If you have time, we also recommend that you don’t miss the chance to visit the nearby beaches of Es Grau and Cala Figuera.
 These are great places to relax, and they’re also home to some amazing marine life.
+You’re sure to see lots of beautiful sea creatures here!

 Summary

-If you’re planning a trip to Majorca, remember to explore the beauty of nature on foot, breathe in some fresh air at one of Majorca’s pristine beaches, stroll through the atmospheric medieval towns, and visit the famous Mallorcan archaeological sites.
-These are the best things to see and do in Majorca.
+If you’re planning a trip and choose Majorca holidays, remember to explore the beauty of nature on foot, breathe in some fresh air at one of Majorca’s pristine beaches, stroll through the atmospheric medieval towns, and visit the famous Mallorcan archaeological sites.